-or had it explained to you), all your questions have been rt in this study, please sign and date your name below.
-Participant's Name (print) Participant's Signature and Date Participant's Legally Authorized Representative (print) (As appropriate) Legally Authorized Representative Signature and Date Study Staff Conducting Consent Discussion (print) Study Staff's Signature and Date read to the subject by a member of t TICIPANTS WHO CANNOT READ the/she is unable to read.
-The consent document has been the study staff, discussed with the subject by a member of been given an opportunity to ask questions of the study Witness's Name (print) (As appropriate) Witness's Signature and Date
+• this study, please sign and date your name below.
+Participant's Name (print) Participant's Signature and Date Participant's Legally Authorized Representative (print) (As appropriate) Legally Authorized Representative Signature and Date Study Staff Conducting Consent Discussion (print) Study Staff's Signature and Date read to the subject by a member of the PANTS WHO CANNOT READ she is unable to read.
+The consent document has been study staff, discussed with the subject by a member of a given an opportunity to ask questions of the study Witness's Name (print) (As appropriate) Witness's Signature and Date